 The economic costs as well as the human costs are great.
 Our high rate of youth unemployment, our low ranking in international educational surveys, our swollen prison population and other indicators warn that America is also losing comparative advantages in a highly competitive global marketplace.

-More than 22 percent of our children live in poverty.
+Twenty percent of our children live in poverty.

-- Over seven million live in deep poverty.
+- 6.5 million live in deep poverty.

 3 in 10 teen American girls will get pregnant at least once before age 20.
 That's nearly 750,000 teen pregnancies every year.